jmunozji/ASGBD/_posts/2023-03-17-Introduction_to_DBMS.markdown

 date:   2023-03-17 14:00:00 +0100
 categories:
 ---
+# Introduction to DMBS.
+Last year, in the Database Management module we learned how to design, create and manipulate databases using SQL DDL (Data Definition Language) and DML (Data Manipulation Language).
+In this module we will learn how to use the tool that allows us to implement databases, that is a DataBase Management System or DBMS.

 # Functions of the database management system (DBMS).

 The functions of the database management system (DBMS) are as follows: